 The following chart elucidates the origin of Paramecium and to the classes, it belongs to.

 Feeding Mechanism of Paramecia

-Cytosome lies at the bottom of buccal cavity, and food enter the body through it.
+Cytosome lies at the bottom of the buccal cavity, and food enters the body through it.

-Vestibule ciliary tract directs the food towards buccal cavity.
+Vestibule ciliary tract directs the food towards the buccal cavity.

-Smaller particle of food reaches cytopharynx through Cytosome.
+A smaller particle of food reaches the cytopharynx through Cytosome.

-The food particles then take form of food vacuoles and collect at the lower portion of cytopharynx.
+The food particles then take the form of food vacuoles and collect at the lower portion of the cytopharynx.

 Every food vacuole consisting of food material undergoes circulation with cyclosis.